-We note that the methods described in this paper could be compatible with sensing
+We note that the methods described in this paper could be compatible with sensing techniques that use cross

-Figure 8.
-Overall projected strain sensitivities for the + polarization (top) and for the \times polarization (top) combining in quadrature the the different cavities.
-The left axis shows the shot noise equivalent strain sensitivity while the right axis shows the sensitivity to top0 assuming a signal with top1 year and top2 as given by Eq.
+FIG. 8.
+Overall projected strain sensitivities for the + polarization (top) and the $\times$ polarization (bottom), combining the different cavities in quadrature.
+The left axis shows the shot noise equivalent strain sensitivity, while the right axis shows the sensitivity to $h_0$ assuming a signal with $T{\rm obs} = 1$ year and $\tau = 1$ s as given by Eq.
 (4.5).
-We compare with bounds from bulk acoustic wave oscillations (BAW) [53, 54], the Fermilab Holometer [55], QUEST [56], as well as precision polarimetry measurements performed on a microwave cavity by top3 Cruise, et al [28].
+We compare with bounds from bulk acoustic wave oscillations (BAW) [56,57], the Fermilab Holometer [58], QUEST [59], ABRA [60], and precision polarimetry measurements performed on a microwave cavity by Cruise et al. [31].

-techniques that use cross spectral densities to help identify signals and reduce the systematic uncertainty of the experiment.
+spectral densities to help identify signals and reduce the systematic uncertainty of the experiment.
 One of these techniques, discussed in Ref.
-[57], makes use of quantum correlation measurements (QCM) to measure the power noise spectrum of a laser a factor of ten below the shot noise limit in the frequency region we are considering.
-It is important to point out that using QCM or other techniques that make use of cross spectral densities will not improve the sensitivity of the experiment to deterministic signals relative to the theoretical shot noise limit (as opposed to that of stochastic signals).
-In practice though, these techniques may be important to help distinguish signals induced by axions or GWs, from features of the noise spectra measured in the experiment.
+[61], makes use of quantum correlation measurements to measure the power noise spectrum of a laser a factor of 10 below the shot-noise limit in the frequency region we are considering.
+It is important to point out that using quantum correlation measurements or other techniques that make use of cross spectral densities will not improve the shot-noise limited sensitivity to deterministic signals (as opposed to that of stochastic signals).
+In practice, though, these techniques may be important to help distinguish signals induced by axions or GWs from features of the noise spectra measured in the experiment.